 Human chorionic gonadotropin (hCG) is a hormone normally produced by the placenta.
 If you are pregnant, you can detect it in your urine.
 Blood tests measuring hCG levels can also be used to check how well your pregnancy is progressing.

 After you conceive (when the sperm fertilises the egg), the developing placenta begins to produce and release hCG.

 It takes about 2 weeks for your hCG levels to be high enough to be detected in your urine using a home pregnancy test.

 A positive home test result is almost certainly correct, but a negative result is less reliable.

-If you do a pregnancy test on the first day of your missed period, and it’s negative, wait about a week.
+If you do a pregnancy test on the first day after your missed period, and it’s negative, wait about a week.
 If you still think you might be pregnant, do the test again or see your doctor.

-hCG blood levels
+hCG blood levels by week

 The average levels of hCG in a pregnant woman’s blood are:

 The amount of hCG in your blood can give some information about your pregnancy and the health of your baby.
-For example hCG levels can indicate:

 Levels of hCG in your blood don’t provide a diagnosis of anything.
 They can only suggest that there are issues to look into.